tdimino/SocialAGI/core/README.md

 ### OpenAIConfig

 A `Soul` constructor takes an optional config object.
-By default, GPT 3.5 turbo is selected, and the apiKey is filled via environment variable `OPENAI_API_KEY`
+By default, the apiKey is filled via environment variable `OPENAI_API_KEY`

 ```npm
 const config = OpenAIConfig({